daidodo/format-imports-vscode/README.md

 There are a few ways to exclude files from inspection:

-- Add path patterns to user/workspace/folder settings in VSCode.
+- Add path patterns to user or workspace settings in VSCode.
   ```json
   "tsImportSorter.configuration.exclude": ["pathPattern"],
   ```